Celtics vs. Pacers Player Props Betting Odds

 |3PM

-- Saturday's over/under for Haliburton is 23.5 points, 0.8 fewer than his season average.
+- Haliburton's 24.1 points per game are 0.6 points more than Monday's over/under.

-- He averages 0.6 more rebounds than his over/under on Saturday (which is 3.5).
+- He averages 0.3 fewer rebounds than his over/under on Monday (which is 4.5).

 Check out all the prop bet options FanDuel has to offer!